No Free Lunch: Non-Asymptotic Analysis of Prediction-Powered Inference: Experiments

 \section{Experiments}

-In this section, we illustrate the implications of our theory with experiments on the Alphafold \citep{jumper2021highly} dataset used in \citet{angelopoulos2023ppi++}, using a similar experimental setup where we use bootstrapping to simulate multiple draws from a common distribution, and use the empirical mean of the (larger) original dataset set for establishing ground truth.
-Note that we focus on the low sample size regime where n < 50.
+We now illustrate our theory with experiments on the Alphafold \citep{jumper2021highly} dataset used in \citet{angelopoulos2023ppi++}, using a similar experimental setup where we use bootstrapping to simulate multiple draws from a common distribution, and use the empirical mean of the (larger) original dataset set for establishing ground truth.
+Note that we focus on the low sample size regime where n $<$ 50.
 See \cref{sec:appdx-experiment-setup} for more details.
 See \cref{sec:galaxies-plots} for additional results on the galaxies \citep{angelopoulos2023ppi++} dataset.

-In~\cref{fig:mse_experiments}, we show the relative MSE of PPI++ as a function of labeled dataset size $n$, which gives results that are in line with our theoretical developments for~\nameref{def:crossfit-ppi-inf-n}, and which illustrate that similar trends hold for~\nameref{def:single-sample-ppi-inf-N}.
-In particular, using pseudo-labels with varying quality, the MSE either (a) starts off worse than classical, but starts to improve over classical past a certain `tipping point' sample size, (b) starts off worse than classical, but closes the gap as dataset size increases, or (c) starts off better than classical and stays there.
-We note that for the pseudo-label models shown here,~\nameref{def:single-sample-ppi-inf-N} tends to achieve lower $\MSE$ than~\nameref{def:crossfit-ppi-inf-n}.
+In~\cref{fig:mse_experiments}, we show the difference between MSE of PPI++ and classical as a function of sample size $n$.
+We use $\MSE$ to reflect the fact that while \nameref{def:cross-ppi-inf-N} is unbiased, ~\nameref{def:single-sample-ppi-inf-N} is not.
+For $\MSE$ difference, the region below $0$ marks improvement.
+We consider pseudo-labels with various correlation levels (0.81 is the original set in Alphafold).
+The results are in line with our theoretical developments for~\nameref{def:cross-ppi-inf-N}, and illustrate that similar trends hold for~\nameref{def:single-sample-ppi-inf-N}.
+Using pseudo-labels with varying quality, the MSE either (a) starts off worse than classical, but starts to improve over classical past a certain `tipping point' sample size, (b) starts off worse than classical, but closes the gap as dataset size increases, or (c) starts off better than classical and stays there.
+For all non-zero correlation sets, there exists some $n$ after which PPI++ has improved $\MSE$ over classical.
+We note that for the pseudo-label models shown here,~\nameref{def:single-sample-ppi-inf-N} tends to achieve lower $\MSE$ than~\nameref{def:cross-ppi-inf-N}.